Eddie Deezen

-Edward Deezen (born March 6, 1957) is an American character actor and comedian, best known for portraying "nerdy" characters in several films, including Grease, Grease 2, Midnight Madness, I Wanna Hold Your Hand, 1941, Million Dollar Mystery and WarGames.
-He has had larger starring roles in independent films such as Surf II, Mob Boss, Beverly Hills Vamp, and Teenage Exorcist.
+Edward Deezen (born March 6, 1957) is an American character actor and comedian, best known for portraying "nerdy" characters in several films, including Grease (1978), Robert Zemeckis' I Wanna Hold Your Hand (1978), Steven Spielberg's 1941 (1979), Midnight Madness (1980), Grease 2 (1982), Zapped!
+(1982), WarGames (1983), Surf II (1984), and Critters 2: The Main Course (1988).
+He also had leading roles in direct-to-video productions such as Beverly Hills Vamp (1988), Mob Boss (1990), and Teenage Exorcist (1991).

-Deezen is also a prolific voice actor, whose more notable characters include Mandark in the Cartoon Network series Dexter's Laboratory, Snipes the Magpie in Rock-a-Doodle, Ned in Kim Possible, and the Know-It-All Kid in The Polar Express.
+Deezen is also known for his voice-over work in animation, most notably as Mandark in the Cartoon Network series Dexter's Laboratory (1996–2003).
+In 2004, he reunited with Zemeckis, portraying the Know-It-All Kid in the motion capture film The Polar Express.

 Early life

 Deezen was born to Jewish parents Irma (née Calet) and Robert Dezen in Cumberland, Maryland.
 His parents owned a jewelry store.
 A class clown in his youth, Deezen aspired to become a stand-up comedian.

 Deezen graduated from Allegany High School in 1975.
-Days after his matriculation Deezen moved to Los Angeles, California.
+Days after his graduation Deezen moved to Los Angeles, California.
 As a stand-up comedian, Deezen performed at The Comedy Store and appeared on an episode of The Gong Show in the mid-1970s, only to be gonged by singer-songwriter Paul Williams.
 After a poorly-received act and having difficulty memorizing his routine, Deezen eventually decided to abandon stand-up and focus on acting.